Top Daytona Beach Golf Courses to Get in the Zone

 Plantation Bay Golf and Country Club

 This membership optional club — located 20 minutes north of Daytona Beach in Ormond Beach — offers ocean breezes, unspoiled natural beauty, and lush landscaping around its three course layouts.

-Its Club de Bonmont course, ranked among the top 50 Florida golf courses and 50 most distinctive courses in the Southeast U.S., is designed with natural and man-made hazards, undulating greens, bunkers, trees and water.
+Its Club de Bonmont course, ranked among the top 50 Florida golf courses and most distinctive courses in the Southeast U.S., is designed with natural and man-made hazards, undulating greens, bunkers, trees and water.
 The course requires players to use every club in the bag.
-Additionally, the neighboring Prestwick course rambles through 150 acres of pristine forest and presents a championship test.
+Additionally, the neighboring Prestwick course rambles through 150 acres of forests.

 Indigo Lakes Golf Club

 One of Daytona Beach’s best championship layouts, Indigo Lakes appears in Golfweek’s top 10 golf courses in Florida.

 Many varied holes lie along a predominantly flat terrain of stately pines with some slightly mounded areas and a half-dozen lakes.
 It’s nicely maintained and bunkered throughout, with elevated greens.
 In addition, players enjoy five sets of tees offered on each hole.
 Indigo Lakes stands as an attractive test for golfers of all abilities, especially for low handicappers from the back tees.

 The Golf Club at Cypress Head

 Moss-laden oaks, palmettos, pines and palms bring geographic grace to the layout often described as, “The public course you’ll want to play again and again.”
 It’s the course at Cypress Head.